 The Department of Health employs Health Promoting School Nurses who work within the School Health Service in the Northern Territory for urban middle and special schools.

 The School Health Service provides health information, education, and support to students and teachers to assist them in identifying health issues and to work with them to develop school programs.

-Information and Education on a variety of topics is delivered in the class room, one on one or whole of school programs by the Health Promoting School Nurse which includes:
+Information and Education on a variety of topics are delivered in the classroom, one on one or whole of school programs by the Health Promoting School Nurse which includes:

 Health and Wellbeing